jimmc414/promethean_patterns/docs/research/findings/phase_one.md

 #### **Phase 2: Architecting the Pattern Catalog**

 This is the core of the guide.
-We need a formal template for each pattern, inspired by the Gang of Four but adapted for our paradigm.
+A formal template is needed for each pattern, inspired by the Gang of Four but adapted for this paradigm.

-**Our Second Task:** Define the pattern template and start populating it.
+**Second Task:** Define the pattern template and start populating it.

 **Proposed Pattern Template:**